Protein Structure Tokenization via Geometric Byte Pair Encoding: Methods

-\xhdr{(1) Extracting Dominant Modes from a Set of Motif Occurrences} The core subroutine invoked by \model is Algo.~\ref{alg:rmsd-partition}, which clusters a set of length $L$ raw backbone fragments into $K$ representative prototypes.
+\xhdr{(1) Extracting Dominant Modes from a Set of Motif Occurrences} The core subroutine invoked by \algo is Algo.~\ref{alg:rmsd-partition}, which clusters a set of length $L$ raw backbone fragments into $K$ representative prototypes.
 This induces a hard quantization of the fragment space, since every possible occurrence is assigned to exactly one prototype.
 Because RMSD defines a metric over fragments, the clustering yields a Voronoi partition of this space.
 Importantly, the medoids are themselves observed fragments, so each quantized symbol retains a concrete structural interpretation: it represents the closest empirically observed conformation, providing a denoised approximation of local variability.
-Each time we quantize, we substitute every non‑medoid occurrence by its assigned medoid, replacing all internal angles with the medoid’s internal angles, making it an exact copy of that medoid (same length and per‑position angles).
+Each time we quantize, we substitute every non‑medoid occurrence by its assigned medoid, replacing all internal {parameters} with the medoid’s internal {parameters}, making it an exact copy of that medoid (same length and per‑position angles).

-\xhdr{(2) Constructing a Structural Motif Alphabet} \model begins by quantizing all bond-residues and glue angles (Algo.~\ref{alg:res-init-tokens}) and building an \textit{ordered} map (for dual-use as a \textit{priority queue}, keyed by (occurrence count, grounding key)) of discrete geo-pair grounding keys to occurrences (Algo.~\ref{alg:bin}).
-In each iteration (Algo.~\ref{alg:step}), \model pops the most frequent motif-pair key, runs Algo.~\ref{alg:rmsd-partition} on all mapped occurrences, quantizes the occurrences, runs rigid-body refinement, and updates the dictionary to account for the new quantized backbone states.
+\xhdr{(2) Constructing a Structural Motif Alphabet} \algo begins by quantizing all bond-residues and glue angles (Algo.~\ref{alg:res-init-tokens}) and building an \textit{ordered} map {$\mathcal{D}$} of discrete geo-pair grounding keys ${\kappa}$ to occurrences ${O(\kappa)}$ (Algo.~\ref{alg:bin}, {see Core GeoBPE notation}).
+In each iteration (Algo.~\ref{alg:step}), \algo pops the most frequent {Geo-Pair} key, runs Algo.~\ref{alg:rmsd-partition} on mapped occurrences, quantizes the occurrences, runs rigid-body refinement, and updates {$\mathcal{D}$} to account for the new quantized backbone states.

 \xhdr{(3) Multi-Resolution \& Adaptive (Re-)Quantization} One-time quantization is a lossy procedure and is only needed to index Geo-Pairs occurrences in the current step.
-Thus, each \model iteration can re-quantize occurrences by referencing the original, even if prior iterations have quantized the same regions already.
+Thus, each \algo iteration can re-quantize occurrences by referencing the original, even if prior iterations have quantized the same regions already.
 This allows resolution to adapt based on the size of the motif (e.g., coarse-grained for smaller motifs, fine-grained for larger ones), providing precise control over compression-reconstruction tradeoffs (see App. \ref{app:GeoBPE-ablation}).

 \xhdr{(4) Minimizing Distortion via Rigid-Body Refinement} Let $T^{\mathrm{int}}_{i{:}j}$ denote the entry$\to$exit SE(3) map of a motif $\mathcal M_{i{:}j}$ determined by its internal coordinates.
 For an occurrence $u$ with original motif $\mathcal M^{(t_u)}_{i_u{:}k_u}$, the rounding step replaces it by its assigned medoid segment: